 The site is fascinating, hence the big number of tourists who visit it each year.
 I can understand why.
 I’ve been there once, but I intend to return to find more of the hermit caves where those monks in the past used to live and work.
 Unfortunately, there aren’t any signs pointing to these hermitage spots, so you’ll need to discover them on your own.
 I’ve managed to find only one, but I didn’t think to take a photo of it.
 This is going to be my homework for the next visit.

 You can wear casual clothing, but you need to be decent.
 Don’t wear shorts or very short dresses.
 I had the feeling that the monks weren’t happy about women wearing pants, regardless of their length.
 I was dressed in jeans and I was invited to wear one of the skirts they give visitors at the entrance.
 I’m not sure if all monasteries have these skirts to offer you, so make sure you wear proper attire to avoid all problems.

 How To Get To Meteora Greece From Athens

-Meteora is in Northern Greece, about 300 km from Athens.
+Meteora is in Central Greece, about 300 km from Athens.
 If you drive there, exit the motorway at Larissa and follow the road to Trikala and Kalabaka.
 There are organized tours to Meteora from all parts of mainland Greece.
 However, I’d rather rent a car and go by myself.
 But that’s just me, I don’t like crowds.

 For your information, Meteora is the second-largest religious site in Greece, after Mount Athos.
 Unlike Mount Athos, it can be be visited by both men and women.